John Malkovich: 2010–present

 He returned to theatre, directing Good Canary in Spanish in Mexico, then in English at the Rose Theater in London in 2016.
 Ilan Goodman, Harry Lloyd, and Freya Mavor were in the cast.
-Malkovich won the Milton Schulman Award for the best director at the Evening Standard Theater Awards in 2016.
+Malkovich won the Milton Schulman Award for Best Director at the 2016 Standard Theatre Awards.
 He appeared in Just Call Me God in Hamburg in March 2017.
 Malkovich wrote and starred in a movie called 100 Years (2016), directed by Robert Rodriguez.
-The movie is locked in a vault in the south of France, not to be seen before 2115.
+The movie is locked in a vault in southern France, not to be seen until 2115.

 In 2018, Malkovich appeared in a three-part adaptation of Agatha Christie's The A.B.C.
 Murders co-starring Rupert Grint for BBC television, playing the role of fictional Belgian detective Hercule Poirot.
 In 2019, Malkovich performed in London's West End at the Garrick Theatre, starring in David Mamet's new play Bitter Wheat.
 He also starred as the title character in the HBO drama series The New Pope (2020).
 On September 26, 2019, it was announced that Malkovich had been cast as Dr. Adrian Mallory in the Netflix comedy series Space Force.
+The show ran from May 29, 2020 to February 18, 2022 and was cancelled after two seasons.

 Malkovich's production of George Bernard Shaw's Arms and the Man, set during the Serbo-Bulgarian War, attracted protests from Bulgarian nationalists at its November 2024 premiere at the Ivan Vazov National Theater in Sofia.
-The protestors, who included members of the Union of Bulgarian Writers and right wing political parties and movements, crowded the entrance, waving Bulgarian flags and held a banner which said "Malkovich, go home".
-Malkovich characterised the protests as not "a very smart idea" and rebuffed the suggestion that he had come to work in Bulgaria in order to denigrate the country's reputation.
+The protestors, who included members of the Union of Bulgarian Writers and right-wing political parties and movements, crowded the entrance, waving Bulgarian flags and held a banner which said "Malkovich, go home".
+Malkovich characterized the protests as not "a very smart idea" and rebuffed the suggestion that he had come to work in Bulgaria in order to denigrate the country's reputation.

+He then starred as twisted pop star Alfred Moretti in A24's thriller Opus and In the Hand of Dante, which premiered out of competition at the 82nd Venice International Film Festival and is expected to be released in 2026 by Netflix.
+He will next star alongside Sam Rockwell and Steve Buscemi in Martin McDonagh's black comedy Wild Horse Nine, play conductor/ composer Sergiu Celibidache in the biographical drama The Yellow Tie, and the musical drama live-action animated A Winter's Journey.

+Malkovich had scheduled a trip to Israel with his musical theater production The Music Critic on April 13, 2027, but cancelled it after a quote which was misattributed to him was included in a press release sent by the show’s Israeli public relations team to Israeli media outlets.
+The fabricated quote described Malkovich's purported "strong closeness and solidarity" with the people of Israel.